Myriapoda: Classification

 There has been much debate as to which arthropod group is most closely related to the Myriapoda.
 Under the Mandibulata hypothesis, Myriapoda is the sister taxon to Pancrustacea, a group comprising the Crustacea and Hexapoda (insects and their close relatives).
 Under the Atelocerata hypothesis, Hexapoda is the closest, whereas under the Paradoxopoda hypothesis, Chelicerata is the closest.
 This last hypothesis, although supported by few, if any, morphological characters, is supported by a number of molecular studies.

 A 2020 study found numerous characters of the eye and preoral region suggesting that the closest relatives to crown myriapods are the extinct Euthycarcinoids.
+In 2026, the newly described Waukartus, from the Llandoverian of Wisconsin, United States, was recovered as a stem-myriapod, already showcasing walking uniramous limbs.

 There are four classes of extant myriapods, Chilopoda (centipedes), Diplopoda, Pauropoda and Symphyla, containing a total of around 12,000 species.
 While each of these groups of myriapods is believed to be monophyletic, relationships among them are less certain.